liamrlawrence/vector_graphics/README.md

 ```

 ## The label argument

 There is an optional set of arguments available for [STOP], [STATION], and [LINE] that allow you to immediately create a label for the object you're drawing.
-These arguments ***must*** come at the end of your command.
+These arguments ***must*** come at the end of the command.

-Please note, a label's color is always BLACK.
+Please note, a label's color is always `BLACK`.

 Arguments:
 `label="Label Name" (label x, label y) font_size=n`